sisl/action_suggestions/README.md

 julia
 ```

-We first need to activate the environment and then instantiate and build the project.
-This process is scripted in `setup.jl`.
+We first need to activate the environment and include the supporting scripts.
+This process is scripted in [`setup.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/setup.jl).
 You can run this file by:
 ```julia
 julia> include("setup.jl")
 ```

 This repo contains polices and action value functions for RockSample(8, 4, 10, -1), Tag with the modified transition function, and the original implementation of Tag.
 You can start running those simulations immediately.
 Reference the Running Simulations section.
 To simulate the RockSample(7, 8, 20, 0) environment, you will need to generate the policy and action value matrix.
-Reference the Generating Policies section for directions on completing that process.
+Reference the [Generating Policies](#generating-policies) section for directions on completing that process.
 The problems are referenced using the `:rs84`, `:tag`, and `:tag_orig_tx` Symbols.
 The RockSample(7, 8, 10, 0) problem has the `:rs78` Symbol defined and ready for use after a policy and action value matrix is generated.

 # Running Simulations
-The simulattion function is defined in `run_sims.jl` and is the `run_sim` function.
+The simulattion function is defined in [`run_sims.jl`](https://github.com/dylan-asmar/supp_material/blob/4b3834319cd86301a118fea0c62a66612e650c86/src/run_sims.jl) and is the `run_sim` function.
 See the doc string for detailed information about the arguments for this function.
 This file should be included when running the `setup.jl` script.
 However, if it was not, we can include this file by
 ```julia
 julia> include("src/run_sims.jl")
 ```